SDWebImage/libaom-Xcode/README.md

 + watchOS 2.0

 ## Note
-Current macOS using the `AVX/AVX2` instruction.
-If the target Mac CPU does not support, wait for upstream to support the dynamic CPU detect.

-On iOS, due to lack of dynamic CPU detect and the suck of CocoaPods/Carthage, we disable the NEON instruction.
+From v1.0.1, this Carthage and CocoaPods support, disable the architecture specify assembly code, and use the pure C implementation instead.
+This because both the lack support for CocoaPods and Xcode NASM compiler.

 If you want the best performance for specify architecture, use the pre-build static library in `lib` instead.
+Which use the CMake and NASM with the full assembly optimization.

 ## Installation